 In the inertial-convective range, this scalar flux may balance with $\bchi$.
-For further progress we should calculate $\Pi_\theta(k,t)$ of Eq. (\ref{Pi0}), which, however, is an integral over an infinitely large domain in the wavenumber space.
-Following a similar procedure provided by Ref. \cite{Kraichnan66} on the velocity statistics, we rewrite Eq. (\ref{Pi0}) as an integral over a finite domain.
-Due to the detailed conservation (\ref{d balance}), the integration (\ref{Pi0}) over the range $\{(k',p',q')|k',p',q'>k\}$ vanishes.
+For further progress we should calculate $\Pi_\theta(k,t)$ of Eq. (\ref{Pi0}) with Eqs. (\ref{K86 solution})-(\ref{scale similar}) substituted, which, however, is an integral over an infinitely large domain in the wavenumber space.
+Following a similar procedure provided by Ref. \cite{Kraichnan66} on the velocity statistics, we rewrite Eq. (\ref{Pi0}) as an integral over a finite domain (see Appendix \ref{SCALE-SIMILAR PI} for its derivation): \if0 Due to the detailed conservation (\ref{d balance}), the integration (\ref{Pi0}) over the range $\{(k',p',q')|k',p',q'>k\}$ vanishes.
 Then Eq. (\ref{Pi0}) is reduced to

 In the inertial-convective range, a scale-similar transformation $S_\theta(k';p',q'|t)=a^3 S_\theta(ak';ap',aq'|t)$ holds.
 Here we choose $a=k/k'$, $b=ap'$, and $q=aq'$, so that Eq. (\ref{Pi}) becomes